 4. Demos lasting way too long

-You want your prospect to feel that you value their time and resources – keep your demos brief and highly customized.
+You want your prospect to feel that you value their time and resources – keep your product demos brief and highly customized.

 You should understand the company’s current workflow and which key features they’ll want to see.
 Those are the only features you should be showing in your product demo.
 Showing all your features will overwhelm your prospect and take time away from talking about the features that matter most to them.